cimo/Npm_websocket/README.md

 # Websocket

-Websocket (server/client).
+Npm package, websocket (server/client).
 Light, fast and secure.
 Writed with native Typescript code and no dependencies are used.

 ## Pack